Skip to main content

 hookData240bytesnOptional hook payload

 A deposit attestation is an offchain message signed by xReserve attesters.
-It can be used by remote blockchains to independently mint corresponding USDC-backed tokens. xReserve constructs a deposit attestation in response to receiving a deposit intent.
+It can be used by remote blockchains to independently mint corresponding USDC-backed stablecoins. xReserve constructs a deposit attestation in response to receiving a deposit intent.

 xReserve issues a withdrawal attestation after validating a burn intent signature and independently validating that the burn occurred on the remote blockchain.
 This attestation is used to release the USDC held in the xReserve smart contract.